MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/enable-hotpatch-azure-arc-enabled-servers.md

 > Azure Arc-enabled Hotpatch is currently in PREVIEW.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-Hotpatch allows you to update your Windows Server deployment without requiring your users to restart their virtual machines (VMs) after installation.
-This feature minimizes downtime spent on updates and keeps your users running their VM sessions uninterrupted.
+Hotpatch allows you to update your Windows Server installation without requiring your users to restart after installation.
+This feature minimizes downtime spent on updates and keeps your users running their workloads uninterrupted.
 For more information about how Hotpatch works, see [Hotpatch for virtual machines](hotpatch.md).

 Windows Server 2025 (preview) features the ability to enable Hotpatch for Azure Arc-enabled servers.
 In order to use Hotpatch on Azure Arc-enabled servers, all you have to do is deploy the Connected Machine agent and enable Windows Server Hotpatch.
 This article describes how to enable Hotpatching.